Jannyney/Jannyney/README.md

 # 💫 About Me:
 I'm a sophomore majoring in Computer Engineering.
-Enjoy coding, listening to music and exploring something new.
+Enjoy coding, listening to music and exploring new things.

 # 💻 Tech Stack: